Day 1 Punta Arenas, Chile to Port Stanley, Falkland Islands | Embark

 This morning the ship is anchored off King George Island.
 Say goodbye to the crew and transfer ashore by zodiac and time permitting, explore the surrounding area.
 There are several important science bases here including Chile’s Frei Station and Bellingshausen Station.
 Transfer to the airstrip for the flight to Punta Arenas (this flight is included in the price of your voyage).
 Spending a night in Punta Arenas is recommended, in the event of any delays returning from Antarctica today.
 On arrival, a transfer is provided to several hotel locations downtown.

-For 2017/2018 season departures: a complimentary hotel night in Punta Arenas at the end of the voyage is included for all guests returning from King George Island.
+A complimentary hotel night in Punta Arenas is included for all guests returning from King George Island at the end of the voyage.
 This evening is at your leisure.
-Punta Arenas is home to some cozy restaurants, cafes and bars– including the historic ‘Shackleton Bar’ at the Hotel Jose Nogueira– a fitting location to reflect on your journey to Antarctic.
+Punta Arenas is home to some cozy restaurants, cafes and bars– including the historic ‘Shackleton Bar’ at the Hotel Jose Nogueira– a fitting location to reflect on your journey to the Antarctic.

 After a leisurely breakfast, check out and make your own way to the airport for your onward journey.
 It is recommended to book flights after midday.
 Otherwise, why not continue your exploration of Patagonia?
 Just a few hours north lies the celebrated Torres del Paine National Park – home to towering peaks, glaciers, and spectacular wilderness - a paradise for hikers and nature lovers.